Torrid Holdings Inc. (CURV) Sh - GuruFocus.com

 All representation is on a contingency fee basis.
 Shareholders pay no fees or expenses.

-What is this Case About: Torrid Holdings Inc. (CURV, Financial) Issued a Materially False and Misleading Registration Statement in Support of its IPO
+What is this Case About: Torrid Holdings Inc. (CURV) Issued a Materially False and Misleading Registration Statement in Support of its IPO

 According to the complaint, leading up to the IPO, Torrid claimed to be experiencing rapid sales growth and an impressive recovery following a temporary downturn in the face of the initial phases of the COVID-19 pandemic.
 In its IPO, Torrid sold 12.65 million shares at $21 per share, generating $265 million in proceeds.
 However, all of the shares sold were by Torrid insiders and none of the proceeds went to the Company.